Becky & Alex’s Pretty Garden Wedding at The walled Garden at Cowdray

-First thing to say about this wedding is that there are some seriously talented people in these families.
-Not only did groom, Alex, design the invites, order of service and all the other beautiful graphic design elements of the day.
+The first thing to say about this wedding is that there are some seriously talented people in these families.
+Not only did groom, Alex, design the invites, the order of service and all the other graphic design elements of the day.
 But a member of their family also made the cake… and just wait until you see this cake.
 It is stunning!

 The band set up and kicked off the evening party and after Becky & Alex’s first dance the dance floor filled.
 I loved being a part of Becky & Alex’s day, there were so many personal touches that really made it special to them.
 If you are wondering what the table names are, they are the names of all Becky’s pet rats…yep, you heard that right.
 For the record, they are the coolest names ever!